folinimarc/scienceslamschweiz/README.md

-# scienceslamschweiz
+# WIP scienceslamschweiz
-Repository for website of Science Slam Schweiz
+Repository for website of Science Slam Schweiz.